Skip to main content

 Am I a good candidate for teeth whitening?

 Most people with healthy teeth and gums make excellent whitening candidates.
 Ideal candidates have yellow or brownish stains from aging, food, coffee, tea, wine, or tobacco.
-Whitening works best on natural tooth enamel—it won't change the color of dental crowns, veneers, fillings, or bonding.
-You're not an ideal candidate if you have severe tooth sensitivity, untreated cavities, gum disease, or are pregnant or nursing.
+Whitening works best on natural tooth enamel—it won't change color of dental crowns, veneers, fillings, or bonding.
+You're not ideal candidate if you have severe tooth sensitivity, untreated cavities, gum disease, or are pregnant or nursing.
 Gray stains from certain medications like tetracycline respond less predictably to whitening.
-We'll evaluate your oral health during a comprehensive exam before recommending whitening.
+We evaluate your oral health during comprehensive exam before recommending whitening.

-Cost, Timing & Results
+Cost & Results

 How much does professional teeth whitening cost?